Govt wins Senate chairman, deputy election

 ISLAMABAD: The ruling coalition candidates Muhammad Sadiq Sanjrani and Mirza Muhammad Afridi were elected chairman and deputy chairman of the Senate, defeating the joint opposition’s Yusuf Raza Gilani and Maulana Abdul Ghafoor Haideri on Friday.

-Sanjrani’s polling agent Senator Mohsin Aziz rose to say that the instructions were very clearly written that a member would affix the stamp ahead of the name of the candidate of his choice and there was no mention of affixing the stamp on his name.
+Sanjrani’s polling agent Senator Mohsin Aziz rose to say that the instructions were very clearly written that a member would affix stamp before the name of candidate of his choice and there was no mention of affixing on his name.

-The presiding officer said that he had heard both the polling agents and the ballot papers were designed as such that a voter was to affix the stamp ahead of the candidate’s name.
+The presiding officer said that he had heard both the polling agents and the ballot papers were designed as such that a voter was to affix the stamp in front the name of candidate of his choice.
 “Hence, I am of the view that all these seven ballot papers are rejected,” he ruled.
 And then he announced that according to the result, Sanjrani had got 48 and his rival got 42 votes.
-The PDM lodged a strong protest over the result.
+The PDM lodged strong protest over the result.

+Both times, before the announcement of formal results, the treasury members started celebrations and greeting one another.

+The special session consisted of two sittings and the first sitting in the morning was devoted to 48 senators-elect’s oath-taking, which was conducted by the presiding officer.
+They have been elected for a term of six years from 2021 to 2027.

-Before reading out the prorogation of order from the president, Sanjrani made an announcement of the Senate rules 15-16 regarding the independent members and declaration of the leader of opposition.
-He said as per the rules, the independent members will inform the Senate secretary within seven days in writing on their option of joining the treasury benches or the opposition benches.
+Before reading out the prorogation of order from the President, Sanjrani made an announcement of the Senate rules 15-16 regarding the independent members and declaration of the leader of opposition.
+He said as per the rules, the independent members, including the member from erstwhile Fata, will inform the Senate secretary within seven days in writing on their option of joining the treasury benches or the opposition benches.

 Likewise, the members in the opposition, including independent members, who support the opposition benches, may submit names for leader of opposition, who enjoy support of the majority in the opposition to the government.
 He noted that independent members, including one member from Fata, who has not given his option to join the opposition, shall not be eligible to support any member or office of leader of opposition.
 In this context, letters are being dispatched to all the concerned, he added.